w3c/wai-website/pages/standards-guidelines/wcag/wcag3-intro.md

 ### Who develops WCAG 3

-The WCAG technical documents are developed by the Accessibility Guidelines Working Group ([AG WG](https://www.w3.org/WAI/about/groups/agwg/)) (previously under the Silver Task Force) with the Silver Community Group.
-These Groups are part of the World Wide Web Consortium ([W3C](https://www.w3.org)) Web Accessibility Initiative ([WAI](https://www.w3.org/WAI/)).
+The WCAG technical documents are developed by the Accessibility Guidelines ([AG](https://www.w3.org/WAI/about/groups/agwg/)) Working Group, previously under the Silver Task Force with the Silver Community Group.
+These groups are part of the World Wide Web Consortium ([W3C](https://www.w3.org)) Web Accessibility Initiative ([WAI](https://www.w3.org/WAI/)).
 You can learn about the development process from [[How WAI Develops Accessibility Standards through the W3C Process: Milestones and Opportunities to Contribute]](/standards-guidelines/w3c-process/).

-We welcome your comments on WCAG 3 draft documents.
-To comment, please open new issues in the [WCAG 3 GitHub repository](https://github.com/w3c/wcag3/issues).
-If it's not feasible for you to use GitHub, email your comments to public-agwg-comments@w3.org Please create separate GitHub issues or email messages for each topic (rather than putting multiple topics in a single issue or email).
+We welcome [your comments](#to-comment) on WCAG 3 draft documents.

-Opportunities for contributing more directly to WCAG and other WAI work are introduced in [[Participating in WAI]](/about/participating/).
+For opportunities to contribute more directly to WCAG and other WAI work, see [[Participating in WAI]](/about/participating/).